3xFail/CST238GUIProject/README.md

 <b>Inspiration:</b>

-My insperation for this idea came out of annoyance, I have many movies on my computer and often I want to watch a certain one or to find out if I already have a movie if im looking to get it.
-The only way for me to really do this is to search file explorer.
-But with the wave of remake movies that have been coming out recently is causing me alot of headache when trying to find the right one.
+My insperation for this idea came out of annoyance.
+You always want to try to get better at things you like.
+For me that is tennis, but after a match I could only think over one or two points that really bugged me.
+Without anyway to remember the events of the match, short of a spectator writing them down for you, there was know way to know what you should focus practicing on todo better.
+With this players can have a accurate idea of what they may need to focus more on in practices.

 <b>License:</b>